Horst Weidenmüller: Career

 In 2017, Weidenmueller created a classical music label 7K!, and signed several composers and musicians from the neoclassical genre, including Luca D'Alberto, Niklas Paschburg and Henrik Schwarz.
 Weidenmueller was the Executive Producer on Endless, D'Alberto's 2017 album.
 He was also Creative Director on Paschburg's 2018 album, Oceanic.
 In 2019, Weidenmüller created Ever Records, a jazz label, and signed musicians such as the Kansas Smitty's House Band.

-Over the years of !K7, Weidenmüller has also worked with the artists Kruder & Dorfmeister, Matthew Herbert, Fat Freddy's Drop, Peggy Gou, The Whitest Boy Alive, Forest Swords, Moodymann, Henrik Schwarz, Carl Craig, Einstürzende Neubauten, Grandmaster Flash, Hercules & Love Affair and Madlib.
+Over the years of !K7, Weidenmüller also worked with the artists Kruder & Dorfmeister, Matthew Herbert, Fat Freddy's Drop, Peggy Gou, The Whitest Boy Alive, Forest Swords, Moodymann, Henrik Schwarz, Carl Craig, Einstürzende Neubauten, Grandmaster Flash, Hercules & Love Affair and Madlib.
 His label group, !K7 Music, includes !K7 Records, Strut Records, AUS, 7K! and Ever Records.

+In December 2024, The Independent Music Companies Association, IMPALA dedicated its outstanding contribution award to Horst Weidenmüller for his outstanding contribution to the European independent music sector as CEO and founder of !K7 Music as well as founder of IMPALA’s Sustainability task force.

 Associations

-He has served on the board of several associations representing independent artists and record labels.
+Weidenmüller served on the board of several associations representing independent artists and record labels.
 He has served on the board of directors of the IMPALA since 2003.
 He joined the executive team at IMPALA in 2006 and served as co-president until 2011.
-Since its founding in 2008, Weidenmüller has also been on the board of Merlin Network, the largest organization representing independent digital rights holders.
+Since its founding in 2008, Weidenmüller was also on the board of Merlin Network, the largest organization representing independent digital rights holders.